By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

-Research from the Journal of Neurosurgery demonstrates that cervical nerve irritation frequently manifests as headaches, shoulder pain, or arm weakness.
+Cervical nerve irritation frequently manifests as headaches, shoulder pain, or arm weakness, as described in the original source.
 Poor posture that compresses these nerve pathways can create symptoms far from the spine itself.
 For more insights on spinal health research, visit our clinical updates section.

 Thoracic nerves influence organ function